cryptoartcom/cryptoart-smart-contracts/docs/src/src/CryptoartNFT.sol/contract.CryptoartNFT.md

 Marks a token as redeemable (pins URI index 0) by the token owner.
 Requires signature.

-*Requires a valid signature from the authority signer, likely obtained after proving physical destruction.*
+*Requires a valid signature from the authority signer*

 ```solidity